Skip to main content

 Overview

-Depending on what state you are in and your local regulations, security deposits may need to be kept in an interest-bearing account.
-The interest earned normally needs to be paid out to the tenants.
-To ensure compliance, it's advisable to verify with the local real estate commission or licensing entity if you're unsure about the specific guidelines that apply in your area.
+Depending on your state and local regulations, security deposits may need to be kept in an interest-bearing account, with the interest paid out to the tenant.
+To ensure compliance, verify with your local real estate commission or licensing entity if you're unsure about the specific guidelines that apply in your area.

 The Steps

-2. On the top right, click New Account and create a Liability > Other Current Liability account called Interest Payable.
+3. On the New Account window, create a Liability > Other Current Liability account called Interest Payable.

-3. Under Lease Options, turn on Use this account for Lease Charges.
+4. On the Lease Options tab, turn on Use this account for Lease Charges.

-On the top left, click Create New, and under the Other Transactions section, click Bank Deposit.
+Click Create New on the top of the main menu.
+Then under the Transactions section, click Bank Deposit.

 • Description: (Optional)